-A living and intelligent tyre
+A living and intelligent tire

 But the US manufacturer doesn’t stop there.
-It has incorporated living moss within its new tyre to improve air quality: the moss absorbs water and moisture and therefore carbon dioxide from its environment, but above all releases oxygen at the same time, enabling the process of photosynthesis.
+It has incorporated living moss within its new tire to improve air quality: the moss absorbs water and moisture and therefore carbon dioxide from its environment, but above all releases oxygen at the same time, enabling the process of photosynthesis.
 Oxygene is therefore set to provide additional purification of the air and a healthier and more sustainable environment.
 Good news for all you city-dwellers given that 80% of you are exposed to levels of air quality judged to be hazardous according to a study conducted by the World Health Organisation.

 “Oxygene has been created to challenge our thinking and to help us lead the debate about intelligent, safe and more sustainable mobility”, explains Chris Delaney, President of Goodyear EMEA.
-“By producing clean air, the tyre can help to improve city-dwellers’ health and quality of life.”
+“By producing clean air, the tire can help to improve city-dwellers’ health and quality of life.”

-Lastly, the manufacturer confirms that in a city like Paris with over 2.5 million vehicles, the Oxygene tyre could generate 3,000 tonnes of oxygen and absorb 4,000 tonnes of carbon dioxide each year.
+Lastly, the manufacturer confirms that in a city like Paris with over 2.5 million vehicles, the Oxygene tire could generate 3,000 tonnes of oxygen and absorb 4,000 tonnes of carbon dioxide each year.
 Promising results for the planet, it just remains to be seen when this innovation will appear in all of the world’s big cities.